Student Identification Process

 Testing Process

-Referral and Identification Information by Grade Level
+Testing Information by Grade Level

 All 2nd graders in SKSD will be screened in their regular classrooms with the Naglieri General Abilities Test.
 This test gives a general indication of each student's abilities in three areas: verbal (language), quantitative (mathematics), and non-verbal (spatial relationships).
 This assessment is used to determine general ability of students to grasp abstract concepts in advance of their peers.